-1.1 Regional Hydrographic Commissions (RHC), the creation of which was encouraged by the IHB under IHO Administrative Resolution T1.3 Programme 3, Resolution 2/1997 (as amended), bring together those Member States having common regional interests in problems of nautical charting, research or data collection, so that cooperative solutions to these problems may be reached.
-Regional Charting Groups (RCG) or Committees, later re-titled International Charting Coordination Working Groups (ICCWG), may also exist.
-These were set up following Decision 26 of the XII IHC in 1982 with "a primary objective of developing integrated schemes of International (INT) charts for the areas concerned."
-They consist of any Member States with an interest in the charting of a particular region.
-The Chairman coordinator of such a group is referred to as the Regional Coordinator, who advises and reports to the relevant RHC (see Annex X 3.10).

-1.2 The Chart Standardization and Paper Chart Nautical Cartography Working Group (CSPNCWG) (formerly the Chart Standardization Committee and Paper Chart Working Group (CSPCWG)) has a range of duties in the charting field, as set out in IHO Technical Resolutions (TR) B5.4, B5.6-2/1982 (as amended) and K2.11-11/2002 (as amended).
-In particular, it has an on-going consultative role (TR B5.4) to:

-- Advise the International Hydrographic Bureau (IHB), as appropriate, on-in the setting up of RHCs and ICCWGs in order to develop integrated schemes-accelerate the production of large and medium scale International (INT)-charts, at medium and large-scales-with priority being given to large scales; and= Under TR-B5.4, it also has the responsibility to - Offer advice on the construction of INT chart schemes and cartographic work of such Commissions or Groups, in order to ensure homogeneity.
-This role of the CSPCWG is purely consultative.
+- 1.1 Regional Hydrographic Commissions (RHC), the creation of which was encouraged by the IHB under IHO Administrative Resolution T1.3 Programme 3, Resolution 2/1997 (as amended), bring together those Member States having common regional interests in problems of nautical charting 1, research or data collection, so that cooperative solutions to these problems may be reached.
+Regional Charting Groups (RCC) or Committees, later re-titled International Charting Coordination Working Groups (ICCWG), may also exist at the regional level.
+These were set up following Decision 26 of the XII IHC in 1982 with "a primary objective of developing integrated schemes of International (INT) charts for the areas concerned".
+They consist of any Member Statee with an interest in the charting of a particular region.
+The Chairman coordinator of such a group is referred to as the Regional Coordinator (see Annex II), who advises and reports to the relevant RHC (see paragraph 3.10 of Annex I). - 1.2 The Chart Standardization and Paper Chart Nautical Cartography Working Group (CSPNCWG) (formerly the Chart Standardization Committee-and Paper Chart Working Group (CSPCWG)) has a range of duties in the charting field, as set out in IHO Technical Resolutions (TR) 85.4, 85.6-2/1982 (as amended) and K2.44-11/2002 (as amended).
+In particular, it has an on-going role (TR) 85.4)-to advice the IHB on the setting up of RHCs and ICCWGs to develop integrated schemes of International (INT) charts at medium and large scales.
+Under TR 85.4, it also has the responsibility to effer advice on the construction of INT chart schemes, in order to ensure homogeneity.
+This role of the CSPCWG is purely consultative. - Keep under continuous review S-11 Part A 'Guidance for the Preparation and Maintenance of International (INT) Chart and ENC Schemes' in order to advise the IHO Hydrographic Services and Standards Committee (HSSC) on its updating;